Diane Lane: 1971–1977: Career beginnings in the theater

-1979–1999: Career beginnings and breakthrough
+1979–1999: Film career beginnings and breakthrough

-Lane's grandmother, Eleanor Scott, was a Pentecostal preacher of the Apostolic denomination, and Lane was influenced theatrically by the demonstrative quality of her grandmother's sermons.
-Lane began acting professionally at the age of six at the La MaMa Experimental Theatre Club in New York, where she appeared in a production of Medea.
-When Lane was 12 years old, she had a role in Joseph Papp's production of The Cherry Orchard with Meryl Streep and Irene Worth.
-At this time, Lane was enrolled in an accelerated program at Hunter College High School; however, her grades suffered from her busy schedule.
 When Lane was 13, she turned down a role in Runaways on Broadway to make her feature-film debut opposite Laurence Olivier in A Little Romance.
 Lane won high praise from Olivier, who declared her "the new Grace Kelly".
 At the same time, Lane was featured on the cover of Time, which declared her one of Hollywood's "Whiz Kids".

 In the early 1980s, Lane made a successful transition from inexperienced actress to confirmed roles.
 She appeared as the teen-age lead in the tear-jerker Touched by Love, was cast as the young female outlaw Little Britches in the 1981 Lamont Johnson film, Cattle Annie and Little Britches, with Amanda Plummer in her own debut role as Cattle Annie.
 She played the role of Heather (Breezy) in Six Pack (1982) with Kenny Rogers.
 Lane starred as Corinne Burns, leader of a punk rock band in 1982's Ladies and Gentlemen, The Fabulous Stains, with Laura Dern and punk musicians Steve Jones and Paul Cook of the Sex Pistols, and Paul Simonon from the Clash.
 The film has become a cult classic.

 Lane's breakout performances came with back-to-back adaptations of novels by S. E. Hinton, adapted and directed by Francis Ford Coppola: The Outsiders and Rumble Fish, both in 1983.

 Both films featured memorable performances from a number of young male actors who later became leading men in the next decade (as well as members of the so-called "Brat Pack"), including Tom Cruise, Matt Dillon, Emilio Estevez, Leif Garrett, C. Thomas Howell, Rob Lowe, Ralph Macchio, Patrick Swayze, Mickey Rourke, and Nicolas Cage.
 Lane's distinction among these heavily male casts advanced her career while affiliating her with young male actors.
 Andy Warhol proclaimed her, "the undisputed female lead of Hollywood's new rat pack".